NVIDIA/spark-rapids/docs/compatibility.md

 be `0.0`.
 Spark does this in some cases but not all as is documented [here](https://issues.apache.org/jira/browse/SPARK-32110).
 The underlying implementation of this plugin treats them as the same for essentially all processing.
-This can result in some differences with Spark for thing like [sorting](https://github.com/NVIDIA/spark-rapids/issues/84), [joins, and comparisons](https://github.com/NVIDIA/spark-rapids/issues/294).
+This can result in some differences with Spark for operations like [sorting](https://github.com/NVIDIA/spark-rapids/issues/84), [joins, and comparisons](https://github.com/NVIDIA/spark-rapids/issues/294).